 The School of Nursing and Midwifery is pleased to be able to offer a number of scholarship awards for students to undertake postgraduate programmes.

-The School of Nursing and Midwifery is pleased to announce two scholarship awards for students to undertake the following PGT programmes in Sep 2020.
+This scholarship offers awards for students to undertake the following PGT programmes:

 - MSc Advanced Professional Practice

 - MSc Caring for Children and Young People with Complex Health Care Needs

 The scholarships were set up in 2011 by Mr Russell Napier in recognition of his mother, Patricia Napier.
 The scholarship will cover Home tuition fees.
 On the MSc Advanced Professional Practice programme, the students will study in one of five specialist pathways:

 Applications are invited from all applicants who meet the following criteria:

 The scholarships will be awarded to the best graduates from a nursing or midwifery programme (i.e. applicants who hold a recognised professional qualification in nursing or midwifery and a relevant primary degree 2:2 or above or equivalent).

 All candidates entering the PGT programmes are eligible to be considered by the School for the Award through the entry system.

 Application Process - Applications for the Patricia Napier scholarship have now closed for 2021-22.